What is a Hospitalist?

-When it’s time to leave the hospital, your Kent Hospitalist physician will give you specific instructions for your continuing care.
+When it’s time to leave the hospital, your Kent hospitalist physician will give you specific instructions for your continuing care.
 It is extremely important that you follow your discharge instructions.

 As a follow-up to the care you received in the hospital, you will need to see a doctor in the community.
 We will forward a copy of your discharge summary to your primary care physician.
 If you do not have one, we will refer you to a doctor who can provide the care you need such as prescription refills and follow-up appointments.
 The physician’s name will be noted on the discharge instruction form given to you upon discharge.

-Our office staff can assist you with forms you need to have filled out (TDI, insurance, disability, etc.) as well as any letters you may need regarding your care at Kent Hospital.
+Our office staff can assist you with forms that you need to have filled out (TDI, insurance, disability, etc.) as well as any letters you may need regarding your care at Kent Hospital.

 Please mail forms to: